21M4TW/android-studio-react-native-docker/Readme.md

 Tested on Linux only.

-Building without docker compose
+Building
 -------------
-Just run "./build.sh", or "docker build -t deadolus/android-studio ." directly.
+Just run "./build.sh" directly.
 An already built version is also on Docker Hub.
-So you may also run "docker pull deadolus/android-studio".
+So you may also run "docker pull 21m4tw/android-studio-react-native".
 You may of course change the name of the container.

 Running without docker compose